ngalruppin/test/DemandDevGuide_QueryRides.md

 ----

-**S2S Only: To query for a ride by user ID and by status and/or update time:**
+**S2S ONLY: To query for a ride by user ID and by status and/or update time:**

 Call *GetRideListByUserRequest*, passing the ID of the user whose rides you want to retrieve.